top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 * For the apriltag detection we use the AprilTags for ROS library from the Robotics and Intelligent Ground Vehicle Research Laboratory.
 After an update of openCV 3 the algorithm did not work anymore due to a variable type error that we fixed.

+* The apriltag detection node outputs all detected apriltag IDs and the corresponding transformation of the camera to each apriltag.
+We send these information to the previously implemented localization node.
+The localization node computes the pose of the duckiebot in world frame for each apriltag and averages the transformations to a more reliable estimate.
+We extended the node by another custom message that includes the x and y position, as well as the orientation of the duckiebot, because only this information are importent for the path planning and control of the duckiebot.

 #### Path Planning (TODO Sam)